Levi David Addai: Television

 In 2011, Addai wrote a short film, Micah, starring Daniel Kaluuya for the Channel 4 series Coming Up which highlights films made for television by new directors and writers.
 It was broadcast in August and screened at the Edinburgh Film Festival.
 The short led to his winning "Best Breakthrough Talent" at the CDN Diversity Awards (2011).
+Micah also starred Cecilia Noble and David Ajala.

 BBC Current Affairs commissioned Levi to write the drama My Murder starring John Boyega, based on a gang-related honey trap murder which premiered on BBC3 on 26 March 2012.
 My Murder won a Broadcast Awards (2013) in the "Best Single Drama" category; it won "Best Drama" at the Movie Video & Screen Awards (2012); it received a recognition at the 2012 Screen Nation Film and TV Awards for "Diversity in Drama Production"; and was nominated for "Best Single Drama" at the 2013 Royal Television Society awards.
+My Murder also starred Malachi Kirby and Franz Drameh.

 Addai was lead writer, co-creator and associate producer of Youngers, an E4 critically acclaimed drama series, which was first broadcast on Channel 4 on 20 March 2013, and ran for two series.
 The Guardian in a review said, "Youngers has heart, conviction and a spring in its trainers so pneumatic it's surely only a matter of time before it crunks itself clean through the ceiling tiles".
 It was nominated for a Screen Nation Film and Television Awards for Diversity in Drama Production (2014), a Broadcast Award for Best Multichannel Programme (2014), and a BBC Radio 1 Teen Award for Best British TV show (2013).
+Youngers starred Calvin Demba, Arinze Kene, Samson Kayo, Joivan Wade, Percelle Ascott, Little Simz, Daisy Ridley, Curtis Walker, Danielle Vitalis, Ria Zmitrowicz and Ricky Champ.